sdcote/coyote/README.md

 ## Project Goals

-This project has a simple goal: make executing basic batch processing quick and simple.
+This project has a simple goal: make executing basic ETL processing quick and simple.

  * Configuration file based, for easy operation of many different tasks,
  * Support command-line operations with a minimum of coding,